 Facilities include shop, restaurant, café and kiosks.
 Most of Dublin Zoo is accessible by people with disabilities.
 New manual wheelchairs are available on request.
 Lockers are available on a first-come, first-served basis.

 In Winter look out for Wild Lights, the spectacular night-time experience at Dublin Zoo.

-Dublin Zoo combine education and conservation for an exciting and unforgettable experience.
+Dublin Zoo combines education and conservation for an exciting and unforgettable experience.